shilab/git_and_github/git_presentation.md

 # What is GitHub

-*  GitHub is a web based repository host for Git.
+*  GitHub is a web based repository host for Git

 --

-*  GitHub adds a web-based interface for Git.
+*  GitHub adds a web-based interface for Git

 --

-*  It adds functionality like forking, and pull requests which contribute to a collaborative model.
+*  It adds functionality like forking, and pull requests which contribute to a collaborative model

 ---